 - Forget everything you know about using laundry detergent.
 More is not better.

-- ALWAYS use an HE approved laundry detergent.
+- ALWAYS use a HE-approved laundry detergent.
 Use only 2 teaspoons or less per load of laundry.
 Take the time to measure how much you're adding to the dispenser.

-- Add a fan to your laundry room to improve air circulation; air condition the space; bring in a dehumidifier; check your dryer vent to make sure it is tight and not leaking moist air into the space.
+- Add a fan to your laundry room to improve air circulation; air-condition the space; bring in a dehumidifier; check your dryer vent to make sure it is tight and not leaking moist air into the laundry room.

 - Clean the washer's lint trap often.
 Wet lint is smelly lint.

-- Leave the washer door ajar to allow more air.
+- Leave the washer door ajar after every load to allow more air circulation

 - Schedule laundry sessions more frequently.